TheCandidStartup/TheCandidStartup.github.io/_drafts/heat-geek-nano-store.md

 There's nothing in the ESBE data sheet which suggests that it can be used backwards.
 ESBE also sell a dedicated thermostatic diverting valve, which makes me think it's not the same as a backwards mixer.

 Damon has ordered a replacement valve.
-Apparently, there were none in the country, so it had to be ordered from Sweden.
-At the time of writing, the valve has arrived and is waiting for Damon to get back from a remote job.
+Apparently, there were none in the country, so it had to be shipped from Sweden.
+At the time of writing, the valve has arrived and is waiting for Damon to get back from another remote job.
 I'm hoping that it will prevent the store from losing heat and allow the NanoStore to gain heat more quickly when it opens.
 If I'm really lucky the heat pump will decide to ramp more quickly when it sees that the heat produced is being used.

 # Boost Shower Strategy